 Four roles have been designated for ADB to fulfill under Strategy 2020:

-- Increasing financial resources for RCI projects, programs, and related TA, and/or helping DMCs mobilize funding and TA.
+- Increasing financial resources for RCI projects, programs, and related technical assistance (TA), and/or helping DMCs mobilize funding and TA

 - Expanding the creation and dissemination of knowledge and information on RCI to DMCs